Erick-Ondiwa/Portfolio-Website/README.md

 # 🧑‍💻 Erick Ondiwa – Portfolio Website

-Welcome to my personal portfolio website!
+Welcome to my **personal developer portfolio**, a modern and interactive website showcasing my journey as a **Software Developer & AI/ML Enthusiast**.

-This is a web-based portfolio that showcases my skills, projects, and career journey as an aspiring Data Scientist and Machine Learning Engineer.
+This isn’t just a static portfolio — it features an **AI-powered assistant (Erick’s AI Chat)** that allows visitors to interact and ask questions dynamically, thanks to OpenAI integration.

 [Portfolio Preview](./imgs/home.png)